-We are in the midst of an awakening -- women speaking up for themselves about inequity and mistreatment and through their brave actions catalyzing social change.
-As a sustainable and impact investor, I’ve been thinking about how we can use our investment dollars to increase equality for women.
+For the last two years, we’ve seen an awakening—women speaking up for themselves about inequity and mistreatment and through their brave actions catalyzing social change.
+As a sustainable and impact investor, I spend a lot of time thinking about how we can use our investment dollars to increase equality for women.
 I’m heartened to see real momentum around gender diversity and inclusiveness across all industries.
 I care about this conversation as the mother of a daughter, but I also think it’s important for society as a whole.

 To me, gender diversity means a balance in representation across all genders, including women, in conversation and action.
 It does not mean pushing men out.
 Inclusion and diversity can broaden perspectives and drive better decision-making.

 As it turns out, these practices can actually increase your portfolio’s bottom line.

 Gender diversity isn’t just about getting qualified women into the C-suite and the boardroom, although representation at the highest levels is incredibly important.
 It is also about investing in the products and services that will help improve women’s and children’s lives.
 A creative approach is needed.
 For example, as someone whose job is to create impact investing portfolios, I try to extend our thinking to sectors such as agriculture and affordable housing because an outsized number of women identify agriculture as their primary source of income, especially in developing countries, and affordable housing issues disproportionately affect families, including single mothers and their children.